rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 `Reschedule` method is used also in `ThunderNanoServices` repository.
 Here are a few examples:

 `TimeSync/NTPClient.cpp`
+The first example shows the use of the `Reschedule()` method of the `Job` class in the NTP client.
+The time by which the job is postponed is obtained by adding the `result` value to the current date.
 ```cpp
 // See if we need rescheduling
         if (result != Core::infinite) {